 International Exchange Activities

-We accept foreign citizen groups from our sister cities and encourage and support grass root exchange through homestays and activities with Sendai based citizen groups.
+We accept foreign citizen groups and youth from our sister cities and encourage and support grass root exchange through homestays and activities with Sendai based citizen groups.